What Can I Do In Zurich For Free That's Fun?

 The garden remains open from 7 am to 7 pm on weekdays from March to September; during these months, the garden stays open from 8 am to 6 pm during the weekend and on public holidays.

-One of the best features of the garden is the guides who speak many different languages and provide information about the many plants in the botanical garden.
+One of the best features of the garden is the guides.
+They speak many different languages and provide information about the many plants in the botanical garden.

 You could also visit the Old Botanical Garden (Alter Botanischer Garten) and the Zoological Museum at the University as well.
 You can also enjoy amazing views of the city from the Polyterrasse.